cristianlepore/Self-Sovereign-Identity/README.md

 Keywords were refined to optimize search results and to avoid wildcards (e.g., "SSI" and "Self-Sovereign Identity").[^lepore] Keywords were shuffled to gather more results.

-*2. Searching.* The search strings were used to identify articles containing relevant keywords in titles and abstracts across multiple academic databases, including ACM, ArXiv, IEEE Xplore, Scopus, and meta-search engines like Google Scholar.
+*2. Searching.* The search strings were used to identify articles containing relevant keywords in titles and abstracts across multiple academic databases, including ACM, ArXiv, IEEE Xplore, Scopus, and the meta-search engine of Google Scholar.
 This process yielded 47 initial results.

 *3. Screening.* Abstracts and conclusions were screened to exclude irrelevant results based on inclusion/exclusion criteria such as publication year, originality, and whether they presented a taxonomy of SSI principles.
 Duplicate results were removed, resulting in 18 articles for SSI.
 Despite being an emerging topic, the selection represents a significant portion of the literature on SSI principles from 2016 to 2024.

-*4. Classification.* The selected articles were analyzed to extract properties and their definitions as presented by the authors.
+*4. Recording of properties.* The selected articles were analyzed to extract properties and their definitions as presented by the authors.
 We compiled the results into a table containing the papers and corresponding features of SSI.

-*5. Data extraction.* Some properties shared similar meanings but had different labels across papers.
+*5. Comparison of properties.* Some properties shared similar meanings but had different labels across papers.
 Properties with identical meanings were combined, while others were eliminated using heuristics.

 *6. Clustering.* The identified properties were clustered based on their labels, testing methods such as K-Means, Greedy, and Graph Theory.